Joliet, IL Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Joliet.
-Research from Zillow shows solar panels increase home value by 4.1% on average across the United States.
-For a median-priced Joliet home, this translates to thousands of dollars in added value.
+Yes, solar panels can increase your home value in Joliet.
+Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a $300,000 home in Joliet, that’s roughly $12,300 in added value.